imrafaelmerino/java-fun/docs/README.md

 ```

-It supports the standard Json types: string, number, null, object, array; There are five number especializations:
+It supports the standard Json types: string, number, null, object, array; There are five number specializations:
 int, long, double, decimal and biginteger. json-values adds support for instants and binary data.
 Instants
 are serialized into its string representation according to ISO-8601; and the binary type is serialized into a
 string encoded in base 64.